mqsun99/Endpoint-Tester/README.md

 # Endpoint Tester
 View at: https://mqsun99.github.io/Endpoint-Tester/
-This demo helped me learn about what REST is and how to use it, how it relates to CRUD, and using the fetch API more in depth.
+This endpoint tester helped me learn about what REST is and how to use it, how it relates to CRUD, and using the fetch API more in depth.
 ## Steps taken
 - Setting Up a Mock REST API Server using npm package json-server (https://www.npmjs.com/package/json-server)
 - Making Requests to the REST API Server